 Crash and Burn (Charles Band / 1990)

 An inevitable appearance from schlock royalty Charles Band.
-This is an unexpectedly fun straight-to-video genre hybrid as Crash and Burn sets a pretty standard slasher film inside a paint-by-numbers Mad Max-esque future – with giant robots.
+This is an exceedingly fun straight-to-video genre hybrid as Crash and Burn sets a slasher film inside a Mad Max-esque dystopian future – with giant robots.
 This mashing of common low-budget elements achieves some pretty memorable entertainment.
-But if it’s the giant robots that have you intrigued by this one, I’d recommend watching the decidedly non-horror Robot Jox instead.
+But if it’s the giant robots that have you intrigued by this one, I’d recommend also watching the decidedly non-horror Robot Jox.

 From Beyond (Stuart Gordon / 1986)